kabk/go-theses-17-manus-nijhoff/writings/old/thesis-2.md

 The new focus is on productivity, making time for more work.
 We don't work efficiently but are constantly talking about efficiency.

+It's not a miracle your wi-fi still works.
+It's amazing, and I have no idea how.
+But people made that happen, not the god Technology.
 I don't want to untangle the wires.
-I want to show you the chaos that's happening all around us and that we're not that perfect.
-It's a miracle your wi-fi still works.
+I want to show you the chaos we're trying so hard to optimize.

 Ambient design, gonzo, we think we're solving problems but we're not?
 Apathy from technology?